 Indicators: [INSERT KEY INDICATORS AS NEEDED]

-This Task Team will exist for the duration of the Project – from [month/year] to [month/year] or until [INSERT EVENT/ACTIVITY THAT IS COMPLETED].
+This Task Team will exist for the duration of the Project(s) – from [month/year] to [month/year] or until [INSERT EVENT/ACTIVITY THAT IS COMPLETED].

-It is anticipated that to carry out the Terms of Reference (TOR) defined below the Task Team will need to align with the work of other regional and international bodies to ensure the strengthening, coordination, continuity and integration of current and future programmes, projects and initiatives related to its mandate.
-The specific bodies are:
+It is anticipated that to carry out the Terms of Reference (TOR) defined below the Task Team will need to be represented by and align with the work of other regional and international bodies to ensure the strengthening, coordination, continuity and integration of current and future programmes, projects and initiatives related to its mandate.
+The specific bodies relevant to this Task Team are:

 PMC Panel(s) – [INSERT]